Qeleshe

-The qeleshe, also known as plis and qylat, is a white brimless felt skull cap traditionally worn by Albanians.
+The qeleshe, also known as plis and qylaf, is a white brimless felt skull cap traditionally worn by Albanians.
 It has spread throughout Albanian-inhabited territories, and is today part of the traditional costume of the Albanians.
 The height and shape of the cap varies region to region.

 Etymology

 Portrait of a young Albanian soldier wearing a qeleshe.
 Oil on canvas by Charles Bargue (1826–1883).

 In Albanian: def. sin. qeleshja or plisi, indef. pl. qeleshe or plisa, def. pl. qeleshet or plisat.

 The word qeleshe comes from the Albanian word for wool (lesh).
 According to Vladimir Orel, the word plis comes from Proto-Albanian *p(i)litja, related to Old High German filiz id., Latin pellis id. and Greek πῖλος pilos id., Proto-Slavic *pьlstь id.; according to Michael Driesen, Orel's reconstruction of Proto-Albanian *p(i)litja is incorrect.

 Process

 There are many ways to make the qeleshe but it is always hand made.
 The most common way, in Kosovo, is using soap on the wool.
 In the bazaar of Krujë, it is constructed by first getting a small chunk of wool that is placed on a table.
 Then, an instrument similar to a bow is used to beat the wool by hammering the string with a stone or a sturdy piece of wood.
 The wool is beaten and pressed until the wool strands become knotted around each other.
 Finally, it is washed, and shrinks.

 It is then pressed by a flat wooden instrument on top of it, multiple times, until the wool becomes completely flat and smooth.
 Then, it is sealed in a flattener for 24 hours and soaked in hot water and salt.
 The hat is made by two finished, flattened and pressed wool.
 The corners are removed to form a round shape.
 Afterwards, soap is added as a glue substitution to finely keep the fibres smooth while both pieces of wool are rubbed together.
 Then it is washed and beaten to strengthen the fabric, and placed on a wooden model.

 The shape of the qeleshe is determined by the wooden model on which it is left to dry, and then rubbed with soap again to fix the shape.
 The wool will be smoothened with a razor.
 Lastly, a wooden instrument is firmly rubbed on the qeleshe.